-Doctorate students are required to write a publishable quality 20-page minimum, double-spaced scholarly paper in 12 pt. font on any one of Reich's works comparing it with complimentary views in contemporary mechanistic or mystical schools.
+Masters students are required to write a 10-page minimum, double-spaced scholarly paper in 12 pt. font on any one of Reich's works comparing it with complimentary views in contemporary mechanistic or mystical schools.
 For example, Reich's view of the cosmos being filled with a vital energy, orgone energy, could be compared with mechanistic mainstream views of space as "empty".
-The doctorate student is required to submit this paper to a peer-review journal.